awsdocs/iam-user-guide/doc_source/intro-structure.md

 Learn more about IAM terms\.

 Resources
-The user, role, group, and policy objects that are stored in IAM\.
+The user, group, role, policy, and identity provider objects that are stored in IAM\.
 As with other AWS services, you can add, edit, and remove resources from IAM\.

 Identities
 The IAM resource objects that are used to identify and group\.
+You can attach a policy to an IAM identity\.
 These include users, groups, and roles\.

 Entities
 The IAM resource objects that AWS uses for authentication\.
 These include users and roles\.
-Roles can be assumed by IAM users in your or another account as well as users federated through a web identity or SAML\.
+Roles can be assumed by IAM users and roles in your or another account\.
+They can also be assumed by users federated through a web identity or SAML\.

 Principals
-A person or application that uses an entity to sign in and make requests to AWS\.
+A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS\.

 ## Principal<a name="intro-structure-principal"></a>

 A *principal* is a person or application that can make a request for an action or operation on an AWS resource\.
-As a principal, you first sign in as the AWS account root user\.
-As a best practice, do not use your root user for your daily work\.
+The principal is authenticated as the AWS account root user or an IAM entity to make requests to AWS\.
+As a best practice, do not use your root user credentials for your daily work\.
 Instead, create IAM entities \(users and roles\)\.
 You can also support federated users or programmatic access to allow an application to access your AWS account\.

 ## Request<a name="intro-structure-request"></a>